This post may contain affiliate links. Please see our disclosure policy.

 Green Tomato Salsa Verde – A fun way to use up those green tomatoes at the end of the season.
 (From the All New Ball Book)

-Tomatillo Habanero Salsa – With roasted tomatillos, lime, and a few habanero chilis, this salsa has an incredible depth of flavor and is one of my favorite tomatillo salsas.
+Roasted Tomatillo Habanero Salsa – With roasted tomatillos, lime, and a few habanero chilis, this salsa has an incredible depth of flavor, and it’s one I come back to again and again.
 (From the All New Ball Book of Canning and Preserving)

 Tomatillo Salsa – Ball Canning’s take on a simple tomatillo salsa.
 (From the Ball Complete Book of Home Preserving)